iqiziqi/class-configuration/README.md

 ### Config Source

-The 'config source' specifies where to load the config data from.
+The 'config source' specifies how to load the config data from.
 Below are some config sources:

 * [@class-config/source-env](packages/source-env)